waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Sprout Tower - Future Tasks
 - Unstun Sage (object ID 2) on Sprout Tower 1F before leaving the tower.

+### Custom Agents (LLM)
+- `hypothesis_generator`: Generates new hypotheses when stuck.
+- `simple_battle_strategist`: Recommends actions in simple wild battles.
+- `notepad_refactor_assistant`: Takes a high-level refactoring goal and the current notepad content, then generates the precise 'new_text' for an 'overwrite' action in the `notepad_edit` tool to achieve the goal without losing critical information.

 ## Future Agent Ideas
-- **notepad_refactor_assistant:** An agent that takes a high-level goal (e.g., "remove duplicates of section X") and generates the precise `replace` action to prevent errors during manual cleanup.

 ## New Discoveries & Ideas (from Reflection)
 - **STATUE**: Impassable background object.
 (Verified on Sprout Tower 3F)